meedeley/laravel-helloworld/readme.md

-# Hello World Laravel Package
+# Print Hello World Laravel Package

 > A package that does exactly what you think it does — it says **Hello World** (wow, groundbreaking).